Previous dayMarch 16, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.7 earthquake 71 km SE of Adak, Alaska came in on March 16, 2026 at 20:50 UTC.
-At a depth of 35.0 km, the event was shallow crustal.
+On March 16, 2026 at 20:50 UTC, a magnitude 2.7 earthquake struck 71 km SE of Adak, Alaska.
+The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 51.357°, -176.028°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-16